10--Saratoga National Park Build Replacement Reproduct

 Submission & Evaluation

-- Submission Method: All quotes and questions must be emailed to Mari Tolleson at mari_tolleson@ios.doi.gov.
+- Submission Method: Email quotes to Mari Tolleson at mari_tolleson@ios.doi.gov.

 - Evaluation Factors: Offers will be evaluated based on Technical Competence, Experience, Past Performance, and Price, which are approximately equal in importance.